tlwilliams895/data-structures-and-algorithms/src/chapters/algorithm-analysis/analyzing.rst

 ``O(n)``: Linear Time
 ---------------------

 A Big-O of ``n`` means the time complexity **is directly proportional to the size of the input** ``n``.
-As the input size is increased it will grow at a consistent pace.
+As the input size is increased it will grow at a constant rate.
 It is represented graphically as a positively sloped line.

 It is associated programmatically with a finite loop such as a ``for`` loop.